Senior Gear Editor

 Getting out for a testing day in sunny San Francisco.
 Photo: Sam Schultz//The Inertia

-How We Tested The Best Fat-Tire Electric Bikes
+How We Tested The Best Fat Tire Electric Bikes

-As surfers and outdoors adventurers, we at The Inertia have been hip to the ebike trend long before the pandemic showed us just how useful such micro-mobility could be.
+As surfers and outdoor adventurers, we at The Inertia have been hip to the ebike trend long before the pandemic showed us just how useful such micro-mobility could be.
 As ebike adoption became more mainstream in the U.S. in 2020, we launched the first edition of this review, narrowly focused on fat tire ebikes for surfers, giving special consideration to extras like racks and super-fat tires and powerful motors designed to take on loose sand.
 In 2022, we expanded the scope of this review, taking a look at fat tire bikes overall, instead of just those intended for the beach.

 Our lead testers for this review are Will Sileo and Steve Andrews.
 Will, based in San Francisco, has the perfect urban testing conditions to test out electric bikes.
 With plenty of hills, parks, and beaches to put the bikes’ range and power to the test (as well as the wilds of Marin and Pacific just a short drive away), it’s not hard for him to determine which bikes are worth including here in this guide, and which ones are not.
 He’s put in hundreds of miles on electric bikes over the years, and continues to pit the latest and greatest ebikes against each other in his testing environment.